twolodzko/sgdmf/README.rst

-This package implements MatrixFactorizer object that can be used for matrix factorization using stochastic gradient descent (see Koren et al, 2009).
+This package implements MatrixFactorizer class that can be used for matrix factorization using stochastic gradient descent (see Koren et al, 2009).
 It aims at providing simple interface and enabling user to fit the model in online fashion.